-On the merits of this case, the Panel finds that the disputed domain name <sanpaolointesa-groups.com> is confusingly similar to the Complainant's "INTESA SANPAOLO" and "GRUPPO INTESA SANPAOLO" trademarks, since (1) the disputed domain name incorporates the Complainant's trademark "INTESA SANPAOLO" in its entirety and the mere addition of the descriptive term "groups" is not capable to dispel the confusing similarity arising from the Complainant's trademark incorporation in the disputed domain name and (2) the disputed domain name also incorporates the Complainant's trademark "GRUPPO INTESA SANPAOLO" given that "gruppo" is the Italian term for "group", so that again the mere addition of the descriptive term "gruppo" is not at all in contrast to the finding of confusing similarity arising from the Complainant's trademarks incorporation in the disputed domain name.
+The Panel finds that the disputed domain name "corporate-mi-intesasanpaolo.com" is confusingly similar to the Complainant's "INTESA" and "INTESA SANPAOLO" trademarks, since the disputed domain name incorporates both trademarks in their entirety; also, the mere addition of the descriptive term "corporate" and the two-letter-term "mi" is not capable to dispel the confusing similarity arising from the Complainant's trademarks' incorporation in the disputed domain name.
 In fact, the disputed domain name somehow corresponds to both of the Complainant's trademarks showing similarities with each of them.